richelbilderbeek/bevy_tdd_book/faq.md

 Code coverage correlates with code quality `[Horgan et al., 1994]` `[Del Frate et al., 1995]`.
-Due to this, having a code coverage of (around) 100% is mandatory to pass a code peer-review by committies such as, for example, rOpenSci `[Ram, 2013]`.
+Due to this, having a code coverage of (around) 100% is mandatory to pass a code peer-review by committees such as, for example, rOpenSci `[Ram, 2013]`.

 ### Why is Continuous Integration testing important?